core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An application group name can be explicitly encoded in a group URI.
 In such a case, it can be encoded within one of the following URI components.

 * URI path component -- This is the most common and RECOMMENDED method to encode the application group name.
-When using this method in constrained networks, an application group name GROUPNAME should be kept short.
+When using this method in constrained networks, an application group name APPNAME should be kept short.

    A best practice for doing so is to use a URI path component such that: i) it includes a path segment as delimiter with a designated value, e.g., "gp", followed by ii) a path segment with value the name of the application group, followed by iii) the path segment(s) that identify the targeted resource within the application group.
-For example, both /gp/GROUPNAME/res1 and /base/gp/GROUPNAME/res1/res2 conform to this practice.
+For example, both /gp/APPNAME/res1 and /base/gp/APPNAME/res1/res2 conform to this practice.
 Just like application group names, the path segment used as delimiter should be kept short in constrained networks.

    Full examples are provided in {{sec-examples-app-group-naming-path}}.

 * URI query component -- This method can use the following formats.
-In either case, when using this method in constrained networks, an application group name GROUPNAME should be as short as possible.
+In either case, when using this method in constrained networks, an application group name APPNAME should be as short as possible.

    - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own identifier.
-That is, the query component ?GROUPNAME conforms to this format.
+That is, the query component ?APPNAME conforms to this format.

    - As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "gp", with value the name of the application group.
-That is, assuming "gp" to be used as designated indicator, both the query components ?gp=GROUPNAME and ?par1=v1&gp=GROUPNAME conform to this format.
+That is, assuming "gp" to be used as designated indicator, both the query components ?gp=APPNAME and ?par1=v1&gp=APPNAME conform to this format.

    Full examples are provided in {{sec-examples-app-group-naming-query}}.